piotrmizerka/LowCohomologySOS/README.md

 We provide a script which performs the necessary optimization to find such sum of squares decomposition.

-As before the following command needs to be executed in `LowCohomologySOS` folder:
+As before the following command needs to be executed in the terminal in `LowCohomologySOS` folder:
 ```bash
 julia --project=. ./scripts/SL_3_Z_Delta_1.jl
 ```